tsbertalan/gunnar/src/arduino/avr/Arduino-Makefile/README.md

     ARDUINO_DIR=../../../../../Program\ Files\ \(x86\)/Arduino
 ```

+Usefull Variables:

+The list of all variables that can be overridden is available at [arduino-mk-vars.md](arduino-mk-vars.md) file.

 - `BOARD_TAG` - Type of board, for a list see boards.txt or `make show_boards`
 - `MONITOR_PORT` - The port where your Arduino is plugged in, usually `/dev/ttyACM0` or `/dev/ttyUSB0` in Linux or Mac OS X and `com3`, `com4`, etc. in Windows.
 - `ARDUINO_DIR` - Path to Arduino installation.
 In Cygwin in Windows this path must be